-- 1.04 Restore, enhance and maintain native grassland biotic community. - 1.04a Prepare the area for planting native grasses and forbs.
-Completed 2001 - 1.04b Plant native warm season grasses and forbs.
-Completed 2001, 2005 - 1.04c Burn half of the unit every 3 5 years, or as needed to control woody plant invasion.
-Ongoing - 1.04d Spray spotted knapweed and invasive woody plants with a herbicide (Garlon, Crossbow, Transline, etc.).
+- 1.04d Spray spotted knapweed and invasive woody plants with a herbicide (Garlon, Crossbow, Transline, etc.).
 Ongoing - 1.04e Cut trees at the stone pile north of observation site.
 Needs to be implemented - 1.04f Use transects to monitor and evaluate vegetation.
 Ongoing - 1.04g Use point counts to monitor and evaluate bird abundance.
 Ongoing - 1.
-05 Manage individual native plant and animal species. - 1.05a Place and maintain nest boxes for bluebirds.
+05 Manage individual native plant and animal species. - 1.05a Place and maintain nest boxes for birds and bats.
 Ongoing - 1.05b Maintain a record of use and nesting success of birds using boxes.
 Ongoing - 1.05c Preserve the stone piles for snakes.
 No active management needed at this time. - 2.03 Provide opportunities for self-guided wildlife viewing. - 2.03a Establish and maintain a self-guided nature trail stations.
 Completed 2006 - 2.03b Mow nature trail several time a year.
 Ongoing - 2.03c Cut and chemically treat woody plants that encroaches on the trail.
 Ongoing